equinor/radix-operator/README.md

 ### Build and deploy

 The radix-operator utilizes [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) for automated build and push to container registries (ACR) when a branch is merged to `master` or `release` branch.
 Service connections in Azure DevOps are required to connect the Azure pipeline to the ACRs.
-Refer to the [configuration file](https://github.com/equinor/radix-operator/blob/master/azure-pipelines/build-and-push-pipeline.yml) for more details
+Refer to the [configuration file](https://github.com/equinor/radix-operator/blob/master/azure-pipelines/build-and-push-pipeline.yml) for more details.